multiform-UoN/mathgeo/dundee.md

 | 11:30–12:00    | Final Wrap-up and MATHPEAT Future Planning    |
 | 12:00–13:30    | Lunch and Departures                          |
 | 13:30–14:30    | Optional Review & Progress Discussion         |

 ---

+## Industrial Challenges

+This KE workshop includes collaboration with several industry and applied research partners.
+During the first day, real-world challenges will be introduced by contributors from organisations including SSEN, CSX Carbon, Scottish Woodlands, and others.

+The challenges span a variety of themes, including:

+- Modelling and reuse of excavated peat
+- Environmental impact of underground infrastructure
+- Coupled monitoring of water table and greenhouse gas fluxes
+- Restoration planning and investment optimisation
+- Decision-support tools for peatland management
+- Statistical inference and model-data integration

+---